sncfl/netex/documentation/00_introduction/1_overview.md

 It defines how to structure and publish the static offer across these modes, including:

-- **Stops and sites (SiteFrame)**: stations, stop places, quays/platforms, and related site elements.
+- **Site elements :** stop places, quays/platforms
-- **Network elements (ServiceFrame)**: lines, routes, journey patterns, and (where applicable) planned/guaranteed interchanges within the CFL multimodal network.
+- **Service elements :** lines, journey patterns
+- **Timetables :** planned services (VehicleJourney) and passing times
-- **Service calendars (ServiceCalendarFrame)**: operating days, day types, and validity periods.
+- **Service calendars :** operating days, day types, and validity periods
-- **Timetables (TimetableFrame)**: planned services (ServiceJourney / VehicleJourney) and passing times.
-- **Common resources (ResourceFrame)**: codespaces, notices, shared enumerations, and versioning metadata.
+- **Common resources :** organisations, operators, codespaces, shared definitions

 ### Scope boundaries (WP1)

-**Included**:

-- multimodal coverage of CFL-operated services;
-- modelling choices and identifiers harmonised across modes;
-- cross-mode references and correspondences within CFL.
+- **Included:** multimodal coverage of CFL-operated services; modelling choices and identifiers harmonised across modes; cross-mode references and correspondences within CFL.

-**Excluded**:

-- real-time information (SIRI),
-- detailed accessibility data,
-- fares/ticketing structures — these are addressed in subsequent work packages.
+- **Excluded:** real-time information (SIRI), detailed accessibility data, and fares/ticketing structures — these are addressed in subsequent work packages.

-**Out of scope for WP1**:

-- services operated by non-CFL operators (which may be aligned and integrated later through the open, collaborative process).
+- **Out of scope for WP1:** services operated by non-CFL operators (which may be aligned and integrated later through the open, collaborative process).

 WP1 is an MVP: immediately usable by CFL producers and consumers of data, while forming a stable foundation for later extensions and external contributions.